lumeland/blog/posts/lume-cms-0.13.0.md

 ## User-level permissions

-In previous versions, you can configure the permissions to create, edit, rename or delete documents globally.
+In previous versions, you could configure the permissions to create, edit, rename, or delete documents globally.
 For example, let's say we have a collection of countries that we don't want to remove or create new ones, just edit them:

 ```js
 cms.collection({